mcqua007/schwifty/README.md

 ## Schwifty

-This is schwifty a theme based on Atom One DarK.
+This is schwifty a theme based on Atom One Dark.
 Get Schwifty!
 This Theme is still in its infancy and will still be growing and changing.
 It should work well for most langauges as I refered to Atom One Dark while creating this version.

 ## Screenshots